smart-on-fhir/smart-health-links/docs/spec.md

 :::info
 **:notebook:   Design Note (trust and encryption)**

 *This pattern of encrypting files allows for deployment scenarios where the Resource Server is not trusted to know the information inside of the manifest's files.
-In such scenarioes, the Data Sharer and Data Recipient can treat the Resource Server as a blind intermediary.
+In such scenarios, the Data Sharer and Data Recipient can treat the Resource Server as a blind intermediary.
 That said: in many deployment scenarios the Resource Server will be hosted by a healthcare provider or other entity that already has access to such files.
 For consistency, this protocol always applies encryption.*
 :::

 :::info